 One of the most exciting characteristics of exchange-traded funds (ETFs) is how trends of inflows and outflows paint a picture of investor behavior.
 Investors have a reputation for performance chasing, and what has been hot of late is minimum-volatility

-or low-volatility strategies.
+.
 The inflows have followed very strong performance, and expectations are widely held that 2016 will be marked by continued volatility.
 Below we review a potential drawback of many low-volatility strategies and propose an alternative solution that may be more attractive today.

 How Do Most Low-Volatility Strategies Work?

 Broadly speaking, there are two common approaches to achieving low or minimum volatility: